anmolkr186/Antifungal-Peptide-Prediction/README.md

 # Antifungal-Peptide-Prediction

-<p>For this assignment, we applied the SVM prediction model using the five-fold cross
-validation method.
-We carried out this prediction on various input parameters applied on the amino acid sequences which are listed as follows:</p>
+For this assignment, we applied the SVM prediction model using the five-fold cross validation method.
+We carried out this prediction on various input parameters applied on the amino acid sequences which are listed as follows:
 * Amino Acid Composition
 * Dipeptide Composition
 * Tripeptide Composition